Wisc-HCI/NIST_Benchmark/README.md

 If you go beyond them, you will get the error `libfranka: Move command aborted: motion aborted by reflex! ["cartesian_reflex"]`.
 After that any other command will throw the error `libfranka: Set Joint Impedance command rejected: command not possible in the current mode ("Reflex")!` **UNTIL  the joints are locked and unlocked**.

+* If you ever see the error `libfranka: Set Joint Impedance command rejected: command not possible in the current mode ("Reflex")!` along with the error on Franka Desktop of `Configured Force Thresholds Reached.` and they keep on popping up even when moving very little/slowly and pop up when moving to the "pack" position in Settings > System > Move Robot to Transport Pose, you will need to **factory reset** the bot by using the button under Settings > System > Factory Reset.

 * If you ever change  /src/relaxed_ik_ros1/relaxed_ik_core, you will need to go into that directory and recompile it with `cargo build`